alamkanak/Android-Week-View/README.md

 - `mWeekView.setEmptyViewLongPressListener()` to get a callback when any empty space is long pressed
 - `mWeekView.setDateTimeInterpreter()` to set your own labels for the calendar header row and header column
 - `mWeekView.setScrollListener()` to get an event every time the first visible day has changed

-Sample
+- `mWeekView.setAddEventClickListener()` to get the start and end time of an event to add Sample
 ----------